playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide4.md

 Our login page needs to contain a form, which will of course, hold an email address (username) and password.

 Play provides a forms API for handling the rendering, decoding, and validation of forms.
 Let's start off by implementing our form as a Java object.
-Open the `app/controllers/Application.java` class, and declare a static inner class called `Login` at the end of it:
+Open the `app/controllers/Application.java` class, and declare a static inner class called `Login` at the end of it (you may need to add getters and setters for the binding to work correctly):

 ```java
 public static class Login {